-First make sure that the oil level is correct as described above and also make sure that the gasoline tank is supplied with plenty of gasoline.
-Depress intake valve once or twice.
-(This need only be done on a cold engine.)
+First make sure that the oil level is correct as described above, and also make sure that the gasoline tank is supplied with plenty of gasoline.

-Slip the knot of the starter rope into the "V" of the starter pulley and wind all the cord on the pulley snugly, winding in a clockwise direction when facing the engine from the starter pulley side.
+Slip the knot of the starter rope into the "V" of the starter pulley and wind all the cord on the pulley snugly, winding in a clock-wise direction when facing the engine from the starter pulley side.
 Grasp the cord and give it a fast hard pull so as to spin the engine.
 The cord will become disengaged from the pulley at the end of the pull.
-If the engine is cold it may be necessary to repeat this operation two or three times.
+If the engine is cold it may be necessary to choke the carburetor slightly or to open the needle valve adjustment screw farther, as reviewed under the heading "Carburetor."